slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ### `src/main/java/hello/Application.java`

 This is also a boilerplate code.
-It just enables Spring's component scan and bootstraps a Spring Boot application.
+It enables Spring's component scan and bootstraps a Spring Boot application.

 ```java
 package hello;